0x0air/genlayer-price-oracle/README.md

 - Studionet supports `gl.nondet.web.get()` for external HTTP requests.
 Asimov and Bradbury currently forbid it.
 - `genlayer deploy --contract <file>`, not a positional arg.
 - `--args bitcoin usd` passes two strings.
 For single numbers: `--args 100`.
-- The `strict_eq` wrapper ensures all validators agree on the non-deterministic API result.
+- The `strict_eq` wrapper ensures all validators agree on the non-deterministic API result.## License

+MIT